-- Contact the Office of Accessibility Services, Taft 107 or 111, (919) 497-3236, accessibilityservices@louisburg.edu. - Submit documentation of the disability from an appropriate, licensed/certified professional.
-A complete evaluation is preferred, dated within three years of the request for accessibility services.
-Please note that if we receive this information during the summer, we can begin preparing for your needs even before you arrive on campus.
+Contact the Office of Accessibility Services, Taft 107 or 111, (919) 497-3236, accessibilityservices@louisburg.edu.

+- Submit documentation of the disability from an appropriate, licensed/certified professional.
+The documentation should include your diagnosis, how your disability impacts you as a student, and the professional's recommended accommodations.
+For the purpose of receiving consideration for reasonable accommodations, an individual must have an impairment that substantially limits one or more major life activities. - Please note that if we receive this information during the summer, we can begin preparing for your needs even before you arrive on campus.
 To provide accommodations for placement testing, documentation should be received prior to the date of the exam.
-When extensive accommodations are needed, such as in the case of an ASL interpreter, a minimum of two weeks prior notice is required.

-- Meet with the Director of AS.
-The student provides information about how the disability impacts his/her life functioning.
-Then the student and director discuss the student's expressed needs and concerns, service eligibility, disability documentation, and possible accommodations.
-If appropriate, a form is signed to enable Accessibility Services staff to disclose accommodation eligibility to the student's instructors.
-Documentation should be submitted at least one week prior to meeting with the Director. - Parents may contact AS to request that the Director contact students, receive an explanation of the services of AS, and may make an appointment to meet with the Director.
+When extensive accommodations are needed, such as in the case of an ASL interpreter, a minimum of two weeks prior notice is required. - Meet with the Director of AS.
+The student and director discuss the student's expressed needs and concerns, service eligibility, disability documentation, and possible accommodations.
+If appropriate, a form is signed to enable Accessibility Services to disclose accommodation eligibility to the student's instructors.
+Documentation should be submitted at least one week prior to meeting with the Director. - Review of Accommodations.
+The student will need to schedule an appointment with the AS Director each semester to review accommodations and update disclosure release forms so that they apply to the student's new set of classes and instructors. - Parents may contact AS to request that the Director contact students, receive an explanation of the services, and meet with the Director.
 However, students are responsible for further pursuing eligibility with AS.
-From elementary to high school, parents often play an active role in advocating for their children's educational needs, and rightly so.
-However, in college, parents shift from being the primary advocate to coaching their young adults in becoming independent self-advocates.
-Some primary goals of AS are to support families as they experience this transition and to help students develop the skills they need to effectively advocate for themselves in academic life and beyond. - At the college level, changes in the law require the student to take on the responsibility of self-identifying to AS, submitting proper documentation of a disability, requesting accommodations from the Director, discussing accommodations with faculty members, and alerting faculty and/or the Director if accommodations are not satisfactory. - Documentation may be submitted to:

-Accessibility Services Office Louisburg College 501 N. Main Street Louisburg, NC 27549 Fax: (919) 496-6733

-Taft 111 & 107
+From elementary to high school, parents play an active role in advocating for their children's educational needs.
+However, in college, parents shift from being the primary advocate to being coaches of their young adult students as those students become independent self-advocates.
+AS seeks to support families as they experience this transition and to help students develop the skills they need to advocate for themselves in academic life and beyond. - At the college level, the law requires that the student take on the responsibility of selfidentifying to AS, submitting proper documentation of a disability, requesting - accommodations from the Director, discussing accommodations with faculty members, and alerting faculty and/or the Director if accommodations are not satisfactory. - Documentation may be submitted to: - Louisburg College - Accessibility Services Office - 501 N. Main Street - Louisburg, NC 27549 - Fax: (919) 496-6733 - Taft 111 & 107